 His work in television shows include “American Crime”, “The Women of Brewster Place” with Oprah Winfrey, “Dallas,” “Good Times,” “The White Shadow,” and “The District,”.

 He is the title character in “Wolf”, an award winning independent film.

 His television writing credits include episodes of “Homicide: Life on the Streets”, “Walker, Texas Ranger”, “Michael Hayes”, “The Journey of Allen Strange” and “The Turks”.

 His own characters come to life through his plays: “East Texas Hot Links”, “Fear Itself”, “Stones in My Passway”, “Somebody Called: A Tale of Two Preachers”, “Killingsworth”, the musical “Twist” and “Lyin’ Ass”.

 The feature film adaptation of East Texas Hot Links” is scheduled for production in Spring 2016 with Lee directing and Samuel L. Jackson as Executive Producer.

-Mr. Lee serves as Artist in Residence and Artistic Director of the Texas State University Black and Latino Playwright’s Conference.
+Lee is Artist in Residence and Artistic Director of the Black and Latino Playwright’s Conference at Texas State University.